-a sustainable and financially economical material to work with, why is it not used more for residential build projects across the UK?
+So given that timber is such a sustainable and financially economical material to work with, why is it not used more for residential build projects across the UK?

-Waugh says that one of the biggest difficulties of working with timber is challenging the misconceptions people hold about wood as a material - particularly contractors.
+Waugh says that one of the biggest difficulties of working with Timber is challenging the misconceptions people hold about wood as a material - particularly contractors.

 "Lots of contractors simply don't want to work on timber buildings.
-There are a lot of issues with perception with contractors believing it will cost more to construct with timber or that it wont be fire safe - none of which are true."
+There is a lot of issues with perception with contractors believing it will cost more to construct with timber or that it wont be fire safe - none of which are true."